USS Aylwin (DD-355): 1936

-A week later, she got underway for tactical exercises in company with USS Worden and USS Monaghan; but they soon commenced looking for the overdue San Diego-based tuna boat SS San Juaquin, last reported in their vicinity.
-The Coast Guard cutter Takoe joined the search on 21 August, and the cutter Aurora began the next day.
+A week later, she got underway for tactical exercises in company with USS Worden and USS Monaghan; but they soon commenced looking for the overdue San Diego–based tuna boat SS San Juaquin, last reported in their vicinity.
+The Coast Guard cutter Tahoe joined the search on 21 August, and the cutter Aurora began the next day.
 On the 23d, Aylwin and the other ships, sailing in a scouting line, searched for the overdue full-rigged ship Pacific Queen.
 Although they did not find either vessel, it seems that neither was lost, since both appeared on merchant vessel registers for some years thereafter.
 In fact, the latter—bearing her original name, Balclutha—serves as a floating museum berthed in San Francisco, California.

 Aylwin operated in the southern California area until sailing on 16 April 1937 for the Hawaiian Islands to participate in Fleet Problem XVIII.
 Forming up with the "Hilo Detachment" on the 21st, Aylwin conducted a mock bombardment of Hilo, Hawaii before deploying to screen USS Houston and USS Ranger as they covered a simulated landing.
 Putting into Pearl Harbor on 25 April, Aylwin got underway on 4 May as part of the "White" Force.

 Rated as "damaged" in an initial phase of the action on 8 May, Aylwin shaped course to rendezvous with "friendly" units that morning and drove off two "strafing" attacks by "Black" planes en route.
 She sighted what appeared to be the "White" battle line at 06:40 and altered course to join, but discovered that the ships were, in fact, counted as "out of action."

 Thus now virtually "alone", Aylwin came about and headed for Lahaina, Hawaii.
 The beleaguered ship found no solace en route, however, for she spotted three fast minelayers closing from six miles away, and after identifying them as "enemy", went to general quarters at 07:30, "opening fire" three minutes later.
 However, the umpires quickly declared her hors de combat so she joined her "out of action" consorts soon thereafter.